CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 ## Contract calls

-- `xlink-staking`: The Staking Manager is called in the core operations of the contract: every time a user mints/burns, the corresponding stake/unstake operations are delegated to this contract.
+- [`xlink-staking`][1]: Interactions with the Staking Manager are present in the contract's core opertions.
+It is called during every mint or burn operation to handle the corresponding stake or unstake actions.
 Additionally, the Staking Manager is essential to perfom the `LiaBTC` rebase by retrieving the value of `aBTC` held by the `liabtc-mint-endpoint` as a staker within the protocol.

-- `liabtc-mint-registry`: Calls to the registry are performed to handle burn requests and funds management when burning/unstaking.
+- [`liabtc-mint-registry`][4]: The registry is called to manage burn requests and handle funds during the burning/unstaking process.

-- `token-liabtc`: This contract is called to perform three essential actiosn: rebase, mint and burn.
+- `token-liabtc`: This contract is called to perform three essential actions: rebase, mint and burn.

-- `'SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.token-abtc`: As the token that values `LiaBTC`, calls to this contract are to perform transfers and indicate the token that is being staked in the Staking Manager.
+- `'SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.token-abtc`: As the underlying token that backs `LiaBTC`, this contract is called for transfers and to specify the token being staked in the Staking Manager.

 <!-- TODO: LiaBTC DAO will switch to LISA's DAO when going live. -->
-- `'SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.executor-dao`: Solely used by [`is-dao-or-extension`](#is-dao-or-extension) function for authorization of governance operations.
+- `'SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.executor-dao`: This contract is exclusively called by the [`is-dao-or-extension`](#is-dao-or-extension) function for authorizing governance operations.

 ## Errors